Video for Sales Onboarding

 Save money, time, and resources, and train people better, by doing…

 Salesperson Onboarding with Video Practice

-If you’re a sales manager, you can fund your office’s next “the Office” themed office party and have lots left over.
-You just need to jump into using phone video recording and cloud video sharing to modernize your salesperson on boarding process.
-We’ll come up with about $20,000 in savings for you – plenty of money to spend on expensive “the Office” themed gags.
+If you’re a sales manager, you can fund your next office party and have lots left over.
+To find those savings, jump bravely into using phone video recording and cloud video sharing to modernize your salesperson on boarding process.
+We’ll come up with about $20,000 in savings for you – plenty of money to spend on a great office party, with lots left over.
 Of course, you’ll probably spend it more responsibly, but that’s up to you.

 Not only can you save thousands out of your budget but you’ll free up your own time to pursue bigger deals if you onboard sales people more efficiently.

-Let’s talk about how we came up with this idea of serious savings (for that party) and much more time for you.
-There’s a simple answer: Less hand-holding!
+Let’s talk about how we came up with this idea of serious savings and much more time for you.
+There’s a simple answer: Less hand-holding.
 Some sales organizations have the budget to do this with a full-scale learning management system for sales onboarding, like Brainshark.
 It’s an amazing product that includes a video coaching component, but you can get the benefits of video much more affordably with more basic video platforms.

 Consider a sales department in a small to mid sized firm.
 A 30/60/90 day onboarding program for new sales people is standard industry practice, as Brian Groth details here.
 Some of that onboarding requires trainer and trainee to be in the same place at the same time.
 Organizing those meetings and sitting through them can be really painful.
 And expensive.
 So some sales teams have brought video into the equation.

 - During the first 30 days, new team members watch introductory videos on the industry and market, how to operate the firm’s CRM, and so on.